Sophist-UK/Tranzakt/src/database/ReadMe.md

 # The `Database` Directory
-The `core/database` directory contains Tranzakt's model factories, database migrations, and seeds.
+The `database` directory contains Tranzakt's model factories, database migrations, and seeds.

-In the future, if Tranzakt supports SQLite database, the default file containing empty tables may also be held here and copied to a live file in `storage` if it doesn't already exist.
+In the future, if Tranzakt supports SQLite database, the default file containing seeded Tranzakt tables may also be held here and copied to a live file in `storage` if it doesn't already exist.